 Since 1990, the U.S. Department of Education has awarded Title VI grants to institutions of higher education in order to establish Language Resource Centers (LRCs).
 The common goal of the LRCs is to promote the learning and teaching of foreign languages in the United States.

-Download a PDF listing free resources from the LRCs
+Download a PDF listing some free resources from the LRCs

 The Assessment and Evaluation Language Resource Center (AELRC) at the Center for Applied Linguistics and Georgetown University, Washington D.C.

-The Center for Advanced Language Proficiency Education and Research (CALPER) at Pennsylvania State University, University Park, PA
+The Center for Advanced Language Proficiency Education & Research (CALPER) at Pennsylvania State University, University Park, PA

 The Center for Advanced Research on Language Acquisition (CARLA) at the University of Minnesota, Minneapolis, MN